benchopt/benchopt/doc/tutorials/add_solver.rst

 - **Initializing the setup**

 Use the method ``set_objective`` to pass in the dataset and the objective parameters to the solver.
-Besides, it the ideal method to define unchanging object across the solver run.
+Besides, it is the ideal method to define unchanging objects across the solver run.

 Here we use it to store references to the dataset ``X, y``.
 Also, we store the Lasso estimator as it will not change during the runs.